Onboarding to Automated Back Office

 Use the Save as Draft Option (Optional)

 Use this option to create a user account in advance, before granting them access to the Automated Back Office.
+You may want to perform the Save as Draft option if there are some processes or tasks that need to be done before the user can be added.

 1. Perform steps 1 to 6 in Add a User.